On the symmetries in the dynamics of wide two-layer neural networks: Invariance under orthogonal symmetries

-The results above also hold for networks with intercepts at both layers.
-In addition, the conditions of Proposition~\ref{th:learning-anti-inv} are satisfied by both the squared loss and the logistic loss (\aka~the cross-entropy loss).
+\begin{remark} The results above also hold for networks with intercepts at both layers.
+The conditions of Proposition~\ref{th:learning-anti-inv} are satisfied by both the squared loss and the logistic loss (\aka~the cross-entropy loss). \end{remark}

 Essentially, those results show that training with GF preserves the orthogonal symmetries of the problem: the invariance of the target function under an orthogonal transformation leads to the same invariance for $\mu_t$ and $f(\mu_t; \cdot)$.
 The proof, presented in Appendix~\ref{app:sym}, relies crucially on the fact that $T$ is an orthogonal map which combines well with the structure of $\phi(c;x)$ involving an inner product.
 The idea is essentially that the orthogonality of $T$ allows us to relate the gradient of $\phi$ (and consequently of $F^\prime_{\mu_t}$) \wrt~$c$ at $(T(c); x)$ to the same gradient at $(c;T^{-1}(x))$ and then to use the invariance of $f^*$ and $\rho$ to conclude.